codaboba/Guessing-Game-FSA/README.md

 - Type a number between 1 - 100 into the input field and click "Go!" or `enter`

-- The program will tell you you need to guess higher or lower
+- The program will tell you if you need to guess higher or lower

 - You have 5 chances to guess the right number, otherwise you lose